ChienChienChien/BOM_Management_Platform/README.md

 # BOM Management Platform | Lowest-Cost BOM Data and Decision Platform

-Starting from business use cases and user needs, the platform turns the cross-functional data, business rules, and workflows required by the lowest-cost BOM model into a governed and traceable platform that supports day-to-day operations and ongoing decision-making.
+Transform the cross-functional data, business rules, and usage workflows required by the lowest-cost BOM model into a governed, traceable day-to-day operations platform that continuously supports decision-making.

 ## Purpose